![]() |

 he appeared to them alive again the third day; as the divine prophets had foretold these and ten thousand other wonderful

 things concerning him.
 And the tribe of Christians so named from him are not extinct at this day.
+Unlike Josephus' shorter reference to Jesus, this passage is naturally controversial.

 Most scholars suspect there has been at least some tampering with the text on the basis of some or all of the italicized sections.